Ed Sheeran 'not trying to stitch fans up'

 "We will help you get your refund off Viagogo and other secondary sites."

-Viagogo directed the BBC to the FAQ section of it's website when asked for a response to this story.
+Viagogo directed the BBC to the FAQ section of its website when asked for a response to this story.

 It says it protests against concert promoters who deny entry to fans using resold tickets.